icedream/remarkable-unsplash/README.md

 ## Configuration

-The script will check for a file `etc/remarkable-unsplash/config.env` which can contain the following values:
+The script will check for a configuration file `config.env` which is loaded as a shell script.
+It is expected to set values with the `KEY=VALUE` syntax.

+The `config.env` file can be placed into the current working directory (usually the path where you are executing the script).
+It will additionally search in `../etc/remarkable-unsplash/config.env` relative to the script's location to ease configuration in package manager-based installations such as Toltec.

+The configuration file which can contain the following values:

 | Name                          | Default                                                                     | Description                                                                                                                                                                                        |
 | ----------------------------- | --------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |